 Bullying Prevention & Social Skills

-The Bellevue School District’s Bullying Prevention and Social Skills curriculum is being taught at all grade levels, in every school.
+Bullying Prevention & Social Skills curriculum is being taught at all grade levels, in every school.
 Younger students learn about empathy, making friends, problem solving and responding to bullying.
 Integrated lessons for older students include the impact of gossiping, taunting and bullying, as well as the dangers of cyber-bullying.
-All students are challenged to think about a “Virtue of the Month,” such as respect, compassion and integrity.
+All students are challenged to think about a “Virtue of the Month” or one of the “CharacterStrong” traits, such as respect, kindness and forgiveness.

 Talk to your kids about bullying even if you don’t think they are victims, bullies or bystanders.
 Remember, simply by asking your children about bullying, you are protecting them.
 Ask how things are going at school.
 Ask what they think of the other kids in their classes.
 Ask if anyone gets picked on or bullied.
 Be aware that some kids who are bullied will fear going to school or develop symptoms of asthma, stomach pains, or other illnesses.